- Life & Money

 The main drawbacks of fixed income investments include:

-- Interest rate risk.
+Interest rate risk.
 Bonds are particularly sensitive to interest rate risk.
 As rates rise, bond prices usually fall.
-While this is not a cause for concern if you hold your bonds until maturity, if you wish to sell them ahead of schedule it may lead to a loss of capital.
+While this is not a cause for concern if you hold your bonds until maturity, selling you bonds ahead of schedule may lead to loss of capital.

-- Prepayment risk.
+Prepayment risk.
 When the borrower returns the principal to you early, they no longer have to make interest payments on that principal.
-You, as the investor, must then reinvest the principal at the current market rate which may result in lower interest payments going forward because borrows are more likely to prepay or refinance when interest rates are lower.
+You, as the investor, must then reinvest the principal at the current market rate which may result in lower interest payments going forward because borrowers are more likely to repay or refinance when interest rates are lower.

 Alternatives to fixed income investing